Kenya has made strides from centralization to devolution. This article explores the journey from centralization to decentralization in Kenya.

 Kenya is emerging from a state of centralization and central planning characterized by poor governance, which is demonstrated by widespread corruption, ethnic conflicts, insecurity, political uncertainty, and poverty among others.

-Poor governance has resulted in, among other negative outcomes, the alienation of large portions of the society from the mainstream economy; the squandering of public resources leading to low levels of development and massive poverty, ethic animosity due to perceptions of historical injustices; and cut-throat political competition and intolerance.
+Poor governance has resulted in, among other negative outcomes, the alienation of large portions of the society from the mainstream economy; the squandering of public resources leading to low levels of development and massive poverty, ethnic animosity due to perceptions of historical injustices; and cut-throat political competition and intolerance.

 The Constitution of Kenya, 2010 has fundamentally altered this defective governance framework of the country through various far-reaching reforms.
 The most critical of these reforms is the introduction of a new normative framework or value system.
 This is achieved through: